uswds/uswds/README.md

 Many of our Fractal view templates are compatible with [Nunjucks](https://mozilla.github.io/nunjucks/) (for JavaScript/Node), [Jinja](http://jinja.pocoo.org/docs/2.9/) (Python), and [Twig](https://twig.sensiolabs.org/) (PHP) out of the box.
 Components that reference other components use a Fractal-specific `{% render %}` tag that will either need to be implemented in other environments or replaced with the appropriate `{% include %}` tags.

+## Longtime support of v1.x
+Version 1.x is in [maintenence mode](https://en.wikipedia.org/wiki/Maintenance_mode) and is supporting critical bug fixes for 9 months (through January 2020).

 ## Need installation help?

 Do you have questions or need help with setup?
 Did you run into any weird errors while following these instructions?
 Feel free to open an issue here: